-B. Analysis of Workforce Development Activities
+B. Analysis of Workforce Development Activities §679.560(a)(4)

 An analysis of workforce development activities, including education and training, in the region.
 This analysis must include the strengths and weaknesses of workforce development activities and capacity to provide the workforce development activities to address the education and skill needs of the workforce, including individuals with barriers to employment, and the employment needs of employers.